nbphuccc/PurrfectMatch/README.md

 - Keyword search on community board

 ## Prerequisites
-Before installing Purrfect Match, make sure you have the following.
+Before installing Purrfect Match (frontend), make sure you have the following.
 - **Node.js** (version 18 or higher)
 - **npm** (comes with Node)
 - **Expo Go App**